Coronavirus (COVID-19) Information

 Q: How long will this change last?

-A: Fullerton College is offering most classes online during the fall 2020 and spring 2021 semesters.
+A: Fullerton College is offering most classes online during the spring and summer 2021 semesters.
 The campus remains closed to the public.

 Q: The transition to online learning is difficult, and I am not sure I want to continue this semester.
 What are my options?